vasnake/artefacts-2019_2023/etl-ml-pieces.scala/readme.md

 ### hive-udaf-java

-Class `com.github.vasnake.hive.java.udaf.GenericAvgUDAF`: generic UDAF based on an old Hive API `hive.ql.udf.generic`.
+Class `com.github.vasnake.hive.java.udaf.GenericAvgUDAF`: generic UDAF based on the old Hive API `hive.ql.udf.generic`.
 Can be used on columns of type `array<numeric>`, `map<string, numeric>` along with plain numeric types.

 I don't recommend it, use Spark Catalyst API for UDF/UDAF development.